jacobhood/Challonge-DotNet/README.md

 ```

 Coverage is not yet complete, and until then, the test project will remain under active development.
-It will also be updated as needed to test any changes to Challonge-DotNet.
+It will also be updated as needed for testing any changes to the library.

 ## Notes